 Intra-articular joint injections with long-acting corticosteroids are available in the procedure room within the clinic space.
-These can be done with topical and subcutaneous analgesia and monitored light sedation (oral midazolam).
+These can be done with topical and subcutaneous analgesia.
 For multiple joint injections and those requiring deeper sedation, anesthesia services are available on the Children’s of Alabama campus at the Benjamin Russell Hospital for Children.

 Orthopedic surgery colleagues are available for radiographically-guided deep joint corticosteroid injections (hip, sacroiliac, subtalar, shoulder).
 Temporomandibular joint corticosteroid injections are performed under general anesthesia at UAB by Dr. Peter Waite and colleagues in the Department of Oral and Maxillofacial Surgery.

 Temporomandibular Joint (TMJ) MRI Imaging can be scheduled in advance with or without sedation at Children's of Alabama or at Children's South, 1940 Elmer J. Bissell Road, Birmingham, AL 35243.

 Same day X-rays are available in Children's Park Place near Pediatric Rheumatology clinic.

 Blood drawing services by those skilled in dealing with children are available in Children's Park Place near the Pediatric Rheumatology clinic.

 A dedicated 7-bed infusion suite is available Monday through Friday, 8:00 a.m. - 4:30 p.m. for monitored infusions of a variety of anti-rheumatic intravenous therapies, including:

 Infliximab (Remicade) – 2 hour infusion (plan for a 3–4 hour stay)